08 July 2026 (released)

 What are your favorite songs from the album?

 The title song, “Enough”, is a song by Sara Bareilles from her new musical that is coming out in 2027.
-Our version of the song is different from the way she does it.
-Another of her songs is on the album, titled “You Matter to Me”.
-There are some Bob Dylan songs on the album.
-I’m also doing “Everything Must Change” by Benard Ighner – that was the song that I heard Sarah Vaughan sing at the Philharmonic, which inspired me to become a concert artist.
+She kindly gave us her blessing to do the song.
+We also do her song “You Matter to Me”.
+We do songs by Bob Dylan, James Taylor, and Paul Simon.
+“Everything Must Change” by Benard Ighner – that was the song that I heard Sarah Vaughan sing at the Philharmonic, which inspired me to become a concert artist.

 With all the different albums you’ve recorded, some were recorded in the studio, and some as a live concert.
 Why is that?

 I’ve released several live concerts.
 The atmosphere of the room itself is special.
 Every year I’m on the quest of searching for new songs that touch me in this immediate current moment.
 I paint with words, music, image, and space.
 I don’t like just singing my Broadway hits.
 I like finding relevant songs.
-My voice has changed over time, of course.
-It has evolved, and it’s normal.
-All my albums are a consistent chronicle of what I’ve done in the world.
+My voice has changed over time.
+All my albums are a chronicle of the work I’ve done in the world.

 Photo Credit by John Boal